ControlSystemStudio/phoebus/core/pv/doc/index.rst

 Simulated
 ---------
-Simulated process variables are ueful for tests.
+Simulated process variables are useful for tests.
 They do not communicate with the control system.

 The provided simulated process variables are:
     * flipflop(update_seconds)